 Zinc is also very important for metallothionein (MT) synthesis.
 One of MTs vital roles is to bind to copper for enhancement of utilization or for removal and excretion.
 Without adequately absorbed dietary zinc, MT synthesis is impaired, further allowing copper (along with other toxins and metals) to build up.

 Phytates, common in plant foods, further compound the problem by interfering with zinc absorption.
 The copper zinc ratio in plant foods is already high to begin with, and the phytates (and oxalates) just make it worse.
-Without adequate zinc, the individual lacks the ability to retain potassium.
+Without adequate 'high-absorption' zinc, the individual lacks the ability to retain potassium.
 Remember, it's not about how many milligrams of zinc or potassium one eats, but how much is absorbed.
 Adequate potassium is necessary for hydrochloric acid secretion in the stomach - a deficiency of which can then lead to developing a distaste for animal protein (not to mention the inherent slowing of metabolism which further makes higher fat foods (ie: meat) more difficult to digest.
 No matter how much potassium the individual eats through vegetables and fruit, it is not being retained.
 This lack of available potassium is a common cause behind many vegetarian complaints including apathy, underweight, digestive issues, and depression.
 The answer is not to simply eat more potassium, but rather help the body make it usable by strengthening the adrenals and metabolism.
 Otherwise, the vegetarian will continue to crave stimulants such as chocolate (high in sugar, copper, and oxalic acid) or running/jogging which temporarily whips up the adrenal glands making the person feel temporarily 'more alive'...all the while depleting their energy reserves further and allowing copper to rise.
 These are just some of the dangers of veganism (and to a slightly lesser extent vegetarianism) that are often over-looked but should at least be understood.